 How many pages can I create?
 For most advocacy and fundraising pages, you can have up to 10 pages.
 Events, the Hub, and Click to Call are limited to 3.

 Why isn’t my supporter’s data pre-populating?
 Ensure you “link to campaign” and not “Redirect” if you want the platform to remember who the supporter is.
 Also ensure the domains are consistent throughout.
-If you redirect from e-activist.com to netdonor.net, say, then it will be unable to keep the supporter’s session open.
+If you redirect from ca.engagingnetworks.app to another domain, for example, then it will be unable to keep the supporter’s session open.